-(h) "Purchasing system" shall mean the purchasing system established by this ordinance and codified under Chapter 6 of Title II of the Carson Municipal Code.

-(i) "Surplus property" shall mean personal property belonging to the City that is no longer needed or which have become obsolete or worn out as determined by the relevant City Department.
-"Surplus property" includes capitalized equipment, but does not include inventory.

-(j) "The Act" shall mean the "Uniform Public Construction Cost Accounting Act."
+- (r) "Purchase Matter" shall mean the scope and subject matter of any Purchase. - (si) "Purchasing System" shall mean the purchasing system established by the ordinance codified in this Chapter and codified under this Chapter. - (t_j) "Surplus Property" shall mean personal property belonging to the City that is no longer needed or which has become obsolete or worn out as determined by the relevant City department.
+"Surplus Property" includes Capitalized Equipment, but does not include Inventory. - (u★) "The Act" shall mean the "Uniform Public Construction Cost Accounting Act."

-Section 2602.
-Centralized Purchasing.
+2602 Centralized Purchasing.

-The purchasing system is intended to be centralized within the Finance function of the City.
-The City Manager may authorize, in writing, any department to purchase specified supplies and equipment independent of the Purchasing Manager, however such purchases shall be made in conformity with established procedures and regulations.
+The Purchasing System is intended to be centralized within the finance function of the City.
+The City Manager may authorize, in writing, any department to purchase specified supplies and equipment independent of the Purchasing Manager; however, such Purchases shall be made in conformity with established procedures and regulations.

-Section 2603.
-Purchasing Manager.
+2603 Purchasing Manager.

-The City Manager shall serve as the Purchasing Manager.
-The City Manager may also appoint a designee to serve as the Purchasing Manager and to administer the purchasing system.
-The Purchasing Manager's authority and responsibilities shall be in accordance with the purchasing system, any established administrative rules and procedures, and as established by the City Council and/or the City Manager.
+The City Manager shall serve as the Purchasing Manager or .
+The City Manager may also appoint a designee to serve as the Purchasing Manager and to administer the Purchasing System.
+The City Manager shall document the appointment of a designee.
+The Purchasing Manager's authority and responsibilities shall be in accordance with the Purchasing System, any established administrative rules and procedures, and as established by the City Council and/or the City Manager.
 The Purchasing Manager may also establish administrative rules and procedures in order to carry out the purposes of this Chapter.